alakajam-team/alakajam/README.md

 #### ...Reset the data

-1. Delete the `data/` folder.
+1. Stop the server and delete the `data/` folder.
-2. If using PostgreSQL, empty your database (example: `drop schema public cascade; create schema public;`).
+2. If using PostgreSQL, also empty your database (example: `drop schema public cascade; create schema public;`).

 #### ...Enable picture resizing

 Run `npm install` without the `--no-optional` flag to try and set up the `sharp` dependency.
-If it fails to install (especially on Windows), follow the instructions to install the [sharp dependencies](http://sharp.dimens.io/en/stable/install/), then try `npm install` again.
+If it fails to install (especially on Windows), follow the instructions to install the [sharp dependencies](https://sharp.pixelplumbing.com/en/stable/install/), then try `npm install` again.